cakephp/bakery.cakephp.org/2015/08/01/cakephp_3_1_0_beta_released.rst

 areas in your application.
 See the `Mailer Documentation for more information
 <http://book.cakephp.org/3.0/en/core-libraries/email.html#creating-reusable-emails>`_.

-Additional Template Variables to Templates
+Additional Template Variables in Templates
 -------------------------------------------

 You can now add additional template placeholders in your application templates,